-293. Gnosiadesque: Gnosus, or Gnosos (also Gnoss-, Cnoss- and Cnose) (Gk. Κνωσό's or Κνωσσό's) was the ancient capital of Crete and the residence of King Minos.
+293. Gnosiadesque: Gnosus, or Gnosos (also Gnoss- and Cnoss-) (Gk. kvωso's or kvωso's) is the ancient capital of Crete and the residence of King Minos.
 In the poets Gnosiades frequently means "Cretan".
 At 1.
 556 Ariadne is called Gnosias, while at Prop.
 1.3.2 she is called Gnosia.
-The former, and the word in this line, are Latinized forms of Κνώσιως, - μίος.
-Cvdoneaeque: Κυζωνίω is an ancient town on the north coast of Crete, now Canea.
+The former, and the word in this line, are Latinized forms of Kvώsias, - źlos.
+Cydoneaeque: Kućuvik is an ancient town on the north coast of Crete, now Canea.
 This word, too, can mean "Cretan" in the poets: cf. Met.
-8.22 (Cydonaeasque pharetras).
+8,22 (Cydonaeasque pharetras).